MV Vipya

-MV Vipya (also spelled MV Viphya) was a motor vessel used as a passenger-cargo ship that sailed on Lake Malawi in Southern Africa from 1944 to 1946.
+MV Vipya (also spelled MV Viphya) was a motor vessel used as a passenger-cargo ship that sailed on Lake Malawi in Nyasaland (present-day Malawi) from 1944 to 1946.
 The ferry had a tonnage of 470 tons, was 140 ft in length, 27 ft in breadth, and had a twin crew.
 Equipped with a motor engine, it could travel up to a speed of 12 kn.
 It was built to carry 315 passengers and 100 tons of cargo.
 On July 30, 1946, the ship set sail with 194 passengers on board.
 It was caught up in a storm near Chilumba in Karonga where it capsized and sank.
-The disaster resulted 145 passengers and crew on board drowning.
+The disaster resulted in 145 passengers and crew on board drowning.
 No remains of the bodies have been recovered.
 The sternwheel ferry disaster is the worst shipwreck in Malawi's (then the British Protectorate of Nyasaland) history.

 History

-In order to cope with increasing lake traffic on Lake Malawi, the Nyasaland Railroad Company ordered the MV Viphya to be built in 1942.
-The ship was built in Scotland by A & J Inglis Ltd, Glasgow a subsidiary of Irish ship builders Harland and Wolff as a passenger - cargo ship.
+In order to cope with increasing lake traffic on Lake Malawi, the Nyasaland Railways Company ordered the MV Viphya to be built in 1942.
+The ship was built in Scotland by A & J Inglis Ltd, Glasgow, a subsidiary of Irish ship builders Harland and Wolff, as a passenger-cargo ship.
 The boat was shipped from Scotland in 3018 and 82 cases to Beira, Mozambique in 1943 and then sent by train to Malawi for reassembly.
 During reassembly, an additional top deck was installed by the owners.
 This made the ship the largest ship built for service on Lake Malawi (then Lake Nyasa).
 The ship was named Vipya after the mountainous high terrain area in the northern part of the country.
 The Vipya's captain was Commander Keith Farguhanson, its second in command was Captain Flint, and First Officer was Mr. Underwood.
 It was mainly stationed in Fort Johnson (Mangochi.).

 It was first launched as a passenger vessel on June 14, 1944, with tonnage exceeding 100 tons.
 World War II disrupted future voyages until the ship's first scheduled weekly passenger trips resumed on June 26, 1946 with great fanfare.
 The route of the ship was from Monkey Bay to Mwaya in the north.
 The ship had sailed three more times prior to capsizing during its fourth voyage.
 Due to the policies of the colonial administration, the passenger sections were segregated into cabins for Blacks, Whites and Asians.